telerik/ajax-docs/controls/htmlchart/troubleshooting/handle-special-symbols.md

 Since the displayed string is finally HTML, this means that environmental variables such as new lines must be configured for HTML—this is the <br />tag and not \r, \n, vbCrLf, CR, LF, chr(10) or chr(13) as used in C# and VB.
 In this regard, the **String.Replace()** method is often useful and quite straightforward to use.

->note The possibility to use HTML content applies *only for the tooltips* . **RadHtmlChart**  *labels are not HTML* ,	but SVG text elements and therefore they do not support CSS, line breaks or other styling options that HTML/CSS offer.
+>tip The possibility to use HTML content applies *only for the tooltips* . **RadHtmlChart**  *labels are not HTML* ,	but SVG text elements and therefore they do not support CSS, line breaks or other styling options that HTML/CSS offer.

 ## See Also